Quantizr/quantizr.github.io/content/posts/is-it-bannable/index.md

 ---
 title: "Secret Waypoints - Are they bannable?"
 summary: Dungeon Rooms Mod's Secret Waypoints follows the general interpretation of Hypixel's rules, and is most likely **not bannable**, but as with all mods, it is use at your own risk.
-More details in full post.
+Read the full post for more details.
 aliases: ["/bannable"]
 weight: 2
 ---